Skip to main content Skip to footer site map

 • Webinar presentations

-Sharing information in different formats also helps explain key details to employees who learn in different ways.
+Sharing information in different formats also helps explain key details to employees who learn differently.
 For example, some vendors now provide comprehensive plan overview videos or benefits comparison charts that make it easier for employees to digest a large amount of detailed information.

 Offer a Self-Service Option

 Many workers prefer a self-service option for employee benefits enrollment.
 Self-service makes it possible to enroll in benefits programs without undue stress.
-The functionality also enables employees whose benefits enrollment is straightforward or involves minimal or routine changes to quickly make those adjustments online.
+The functionality also enables employees whose benefits enrollment is straightforward or involves minimal or routine changes to make those adjustments online quickly.
 It can save both your employees and your HR team valuable time during busy work periods.

-Self-service enrollment may also be the only way to get all of your team enrolled if a majority of your workforce is remote.
-Self-service options give your employees the freedom to enroll at the time that is most convenient for them without needing to contact you directly or use mail-in forms that could get lost in the shuffle.
+Self-service enrollment may also be the only way to get your team enrolled if most of your workforce is remote.
+Self-service options give your employees the freedom to enroll at the most convenient time for them without needing to contact you directly or use mail-in forms that could get lost in the shuffle.

 Provide HR Support for All Open Enrollment Options